RaymondSHANG/RaymondSHANG.github.io/_posts/2022-06-02-dropbox-is-stuck-at-syncing-xxx-files.md

 Unfortunately, clicking 'Go to file' link won't lead you anywhere, and you can **NOT** get any information about **WHERE ARE THOSE 2 FILES**.
 I really hate this kind of 'let you guess' without logs or detailed hints, such an awful design!

+I also tried to solve this by setting full disk access permissions to Dropbox:

+1. On your computer, click the Apple menu (Apple icon) in the top left corner of your screen.
+2. Click System Preferences.
+3. Click Security & Privacy.
+4. Click the Privacy tab.
+5. In the bottom left corner, click the lock icon next to Click the lock to make changes.
+Enter your Mac username and password.
+6. In the menu on the left, scroll down and click Full Disk Access.
+7. Check the box next to Dropbox.
+8. Click Later.
+9. In the menu on the left, click Accessibility.
+10. Check the box next to Dropbox.
+11. Click the lock icon again.
+12. Quit and relaunch the Dropbox desktop app.

 ---